Educational Improvement Tax Credit Program (EITC)

 Step 3: Make the Pittsburgh Jewish Educational Improvement Foundation (PJEIF) the Recipient

 Once approved by the Department of Community and Economic Development (DCED), your business must contribute to a qualified organization such as the PJEIF within 60 days.
-You need to send proof of the contribution to DCED within 90 days of the approval.
-The PJEIF will send an acknowledgement letter as proof of your contribution, and you are required to send a copy of this letter to DCED.
+The PJEIF will send an acknowledgement letter as proof of your contribution, and you are required to send a copy of this letter to DCED within 90 days of the approval.

 Your EITC Contribution Changes Lives